A hardware efficient quantum residual neural network without post-selection: Quantum Residual Neural Network

 where $Y_j,Z_j$ represent Pauli matrices on the $j$th qubit; each qubit has trainable angles $\theta_j, \phi_j,\omega_j$ where we group all parameters in the layer as $\vartheta_l$; and $A_k$ are the entangling gates over all adjacent pairs of qubits $k$, in our case they are CNOTs.

 Details of the residual circuit is illustrated in the Appendix (see Figure~\ref{fig:circuit}).
 This ansatz offers high expressivity to capture local and nonlocal correlations.
-After the controlled operation, the ancilla is disentangled from the data qubits by applying the inverse rotation $R_Y(-\theta_l)$, which restores it to its ground state.
+After the controlled operation, the inverse rotation $R_Y(-\theta_l)$ is applied to the ancilla qubit.
+Because the controlled-$ W_l $ gate entangles the ancilla with the data register, tracing over the ancilla yields a quantum channel on the data qubits.

-This prepare, control and uncompute sequence is a direct instantiation of the LCU.
+This prepare, control and uncompute sequence is a related to the LCU technique.
 In LCU, an ancilla prepared in a superposition coherently selects between different unitaries, and post-selecting the ancilla outcome implements a linear combination of those unitaries on the data qubit.
 In Ref. \cite{PhysRevApplied.23.044046}, the ancilla amplitudes are chosen such that post-selection yields a residual map proportional to $I + \beta_l W_l$.
-In our approach, we use a different ancilla preparation rule for effective residual map of the form,
+In our approach, we adopt a different ancilla preparation rule.
+Tracing out the ancilla after the prepare–control–uncompute sequence yields a completely positive, trace-preserving channel on the data register.
+Let $ \rho $ denote the density matrix of the input state to the $ \ell $-th residual block,